INTERVENTIONS ON ENVIRONMENTAL EXTERNALITIES:

 Noise Pollution;

-whenever technically feasible and with the owners’ agreement, acoustic barriers are implemented to
+Based on the monitoring results, whenever technically feasible and with the approval of the owners, acoustic barriers are implemented to minimize or eliminate noise.

-Acoustic Barriers - 103 KM in 2020
+Acoustic Barriers - 104 KM in 2022

 Other initiatives: